loosolab/UROPA/docs/uropa-example.md

-Example for the internal.feature key
+Example for the 'internals' key
 ------------------------------------
 This example is based on POLR2A peaks annotated with the Ensembl genome ([further details])[http://uropa.readthedocs.io/en/latest/uropa-example/#used-peak-and-annotation-files]).
 By default this feature is false.
 With this attidue only such peaks are annotated whose distance is smaller than the definded one.